A remark on certain restricted plane partitions and crystal melting model: Introduction

-In Okounkov-Reshetikhin-Vafa's paper, they introduced the so-called perpendicular partition function.
+In Okounkov--Reshetikhin--Vafa's paper, they introduced the so-called perpendicular partition function.
 This partition function serves as the generating function for plane partitions inside a box with certain perpendicular boundary conditions (see Section 3.4 in \cite{ORV}).
 Using the transition matrix method and vertex operators, they derived a vacuum expectation value formula for this perpendicular partition function.
 Notably, their derivation assumes an additional condition that the height of the box is infinite.
 However, their formula does not inherently enumerate such plane partitions.
-In fact, their formula counts the diagonal plane partitions up to a global correction factor (equation (3.15) in \cite{ORV}).
+Their formula counts the diagonal plane partitions up to a global correction factor (equation (3.15) in \cite{ORV}).
 This correction term does not reconcile the difference between the partition functions of these two types of plane partitions.
 Subsection \ref{sec:ex} in this paper provides a straightforward example to illustrate and distinguish between them.
-In this paper, also in terms of the method introduced by Okounkov-Reshetikhin-Vafa, we study these two types of plane partitions and provide formulas for the partition functions of them.
+In this paper, also in terms of the method introduced by Okounkov--Reshetikhin--Vafa, we study these two types of plane partitions and provide formulas for their partition functions.

 \begin{thm} Denote by $Z^{L,N,M}_{\lambda,\mu,\nu}$ and $\tilde{Z}^{L,N,M}_{\lambda,\mu,\nu}$ the partition functions of perpendicular plane partitions and diagonal plane partitions respectively.
 We have